Contexter/Central-Sequence-Service/Docs/Iteration 7 - Implementing SQLite Persistence and Route Management in Vapor.md

-# Iteration 7 - Resolving Swift 6 Compatibility Warnings and SQLite Integration in Vapor
+# Iteration 7 - Implementing SQLite Persistence and Route Management in Vapor

-This hands-on tutorial will guide you through integrating SQLite-backed persistence into a Vapor-based project using Fluent.
-Additionally, we'll address Swift 6 compatibility warnings regarding the `Sendable` protocol and improve the `configure.swift` file to register routes properly.

-By the end of this tutorial, you will:

-- Integrate Fluent and SQLite into the project.
-- Define database models for sequences and versions.
-- Create migrations to initialize the database schema.
-- Implement and test routes that interact with the database.
-- Resolve Swift 6 warnings related to `Sendable` compliance.
-- Ensure the server remains running for testing.

-Let's get started!

----
+In this tutorial, you will set up a SQLite-backed persistence layer in a Vapor-based Swift project using Fluent.
+You will also implement route management in a clean, modular way to keep the application organized.
+By the end of this guide, the server will remain running for continuous testing.

 ## **1. Project Structure**
-We will add new models, migrations, and an iteration script.
-Here is the project structure after completing this tutorial:
+We organize the project to maintain a clear separation of responsibilities for configuration, route registration, migrations, and models.
+Here's the resulting structure:

 ```
 CentralSequenceService/